Sears plc

 Sears plc was a large British-based conglomerate.
 The company was listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index.
 It was acquired by Charles Clore in the 1950s who expanded the company to be one of the largest retailers in Britain.
 It was acquired by Philip Green in 1999 who oversaw the break up of the group.

 History

 The business was founded by John and William Sears in 1891 and initially traded as bootmakers under the name of Trueform.
-Despite the company using the Sears name, it has no relations with Chicago, Illinois-based Sears Roebuck and Company and its 2005-2019 parent company, Hoffman Estates, Illinois-based Sears Holdings Corporation.

 In 1929 Sears acquired footwear retailers Freeman, Hardy and Willis.

 Acquisition by Charles Clore

 The business was acquired by Charles Clore in 1953 for £4 million, by which time it had over 900 shops.
 In 1954, Sears bought Haverton Holdings for £3.5 million, which owned Furness Shipbuilding Company and a controlling interest in listed hosiery knitting machine manufacturer, Bentley Engineering, in which Clore was a board member.
 He renamed the group Sears Holdings in 1955 and went on to buy the Manfield and Dolcis shoe shop chains the following year, bringing the total number of shops up to almost 1,500.